PREVIEW-Investors turn to growth stocks' results after strong earnings start

 Rounding out the FAANG reports, Google parent Alphabet Inc , Apple Inc , Facebook Inc and Amazon.com Inc also are due to report results later this month.

-(Reporting by Caroline Valetkevitch; Editing by Alden Bentley, Nick Zieminski and Richard Chang) ((caroline.valetkevitch@thomsonreuters.com; +1 646 223 6393; Reuters Messaging: caroline.valetkevitch.thomsonreuters.com@reuters.net)) Keywords: USA RESULTS/TECH (UPDATE 1, PREVIEW, PIX)
+(Reporting by Caroline Valetkevitch; Editing by Alden Bentley, Nick Zieminski and Richard Chang) ((caroline.valetkevitch@thomsonreuters.com; +1 646 223 6393; Reuters Messaging: caroline.valetkevitch.thomsonreuters.com@reuters.net)) Keywords: USA RESULTS/TECH (REPEAT, UPDATE 1, PREVIEW, PIX)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.